 Signs of inflammation in the joints:

 Although there is currently no cure for arthritis, there are several therapies.
-To get a diagnosis, your family doctor can send you and your child to a pediatric rheumatologist specialist.
+To get a diagnosis, your family doctor can send you and your child to a pediatric rheumatologist in Delhi.
 A pediatric rheumatologist is a doctor who specializes in treating children and people with arthritis.
 Later we present a section on diagnosis.
 It is a very good idea to get an early diagnosis, in this way you can also start the treatment in a timely manner.
 Early treatment will give better results and limit joint damage.

 Below you will find a list of different types of juvenile arthritis.